Gao: The mosques of Gao

 Once the centre of the Songhay Empire and a bustling trading centre, Gao boasts a rich historical heritage in its three urban settlements: Gao Saney, Old Gao and Gao.
-Excavations in Gao Saney,the oldest settlement east of the modern city, revealed a royal cemetery decorated with epitaphs and tombstones dating to 1104.
+Excavations in Gao Saney, the oldest settlement east of the modern city, revealed a royal cemetery decorated with epitaphs and tombstones dating to as early as 1042 CE.
 Old Gao, built in the eighth to tenth centuries, coexisted with Gao Saney and served as an integral part of the city's urban fabric.

-In Old Gao, excavations. uncovered two monumental buildings dating from the early tenth century.
-One of these structures, believed to be a mosque, has dimensions that indicate its importance within the community.
-The dimensions of the mosque are approximately [insert dimensions here] and include architectural elements characteristic of the period.
+In Old Gao, excavations uncovered two monumental buildings dating from the early tenth century.
+One of these structures is believed to be a mosque, and includes architectural elements characteristic of the period.
 This mosque likely played a central role in the religious and cultural life of Old Gao, serving as a place of worship and community gathering.

 Furthermore, the absence of a mihrab niche in this mosque suggests its possible use by early Muslim communities, possibly Ismailis or Ibadis, reflecting the diverse religious landscape of the region at the time.
 Dating from the late twelfth to fourteenth centuries, the mosque is one of the oldest mosques excavated in West Africa to date, providing valuable insights into the early spread of Islam in the region.

 In addition, the mosque tomb of Askia Muhammad, built between 1493 and 1538, displays unique architectural elements and extensive dimensions.
 Covering an area of some 2500 m^{2}, this large structure consisted of seven bays parallel to the qibla wall, with arcades resting on wide piers.
 The courtyard of the mosque, which was larger than the covered hall, had a minaret rising 12 metres in the centre.
 This distinctive minaret, decorated with toron, was similar to Ibn Tulun's mosque in Cairo, highlighting the architectural influences that shaped Gao's mosques during this period.